The Garden in November - Jobs and Tips

 Jobs / Tips

 Put wooden garden furniture away for the winter.
-Hardwood furniture will survive better than softwood (pine), but it will still start to rot in the constant damp and so if you won't be using it until the spring, best to store it under cover and away from the wet ground.
+If left out hardwood furniture will survive better than softwood (pine), but it will still start to rot in the constant damp and so if you won't be using it until the spring, best to store it under cover and away from the wet ground.

 If you really don't have any room to store it under cover, then at least move it off the grass so the legs aren't wet, propped up against the house / shed etc. out of the way will reduce the amount of rain falling on it.
 A large plastic sheet or purpose-made cover works well too.
 Plastic garden furniture also benefits from a bit of care, keeping it out of the weather will help keep it cleaner.
 Whatever you do, don't leave furniture on the lawn over the winter, you'll unlikely to move it much and at the very least, the grass under it will be shaded and will suffer.

 If you have a large shrub or tree that you have thought about moving from one place to another in the garden, then the late autumn and early winter is the best time to do it successfully.
-For deciduous plants, wait until all of the leaves have fallen off, for evergreens, reduce the branches by about a third of their current length (where sensible! not a good idea for many conifers that will look very stunted if treated in this way).
+For deciduous plants, wait until all of the leaves have fallen off.
 Dig the plant up with as large a root-ball as possible, move it to its new position and re-plant as soon as you can.
 Mix plenty of well rotted organic material, garden compost or farmyard manure into the new planting hole to help get the itinerant plant off to a good start and pile a load on the surface as a mulch.

 Stake if necessary to prevent the wind from rocking the roots until the plant gets established.
 A short stout stake just a foot or two high is better than a tall one that is tied to the tree at 4 or 5 feet above the ground.
 The main point of staking is to prevent wind-rock of the roots.